 The following tables set forth our summary historical consolidated financial data derived from our financial statements as of the dates and for each of the periods indicated.
 The summary historical financial data as of December 31, 2023 and 2022 and for each of the three years ended December 31, 2023, 2022 and 2021 have been derived from our audited financial statements included elsewhere in this prospectus.
-The summary historical financial data as of September 30, 2024 and for each of the nine months ended September 30, 2024 and 2023 have been derived from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
 Our historical results are not necessarily indicative of the results to be expected for any future period.